C-ALun/tiktok-data-analysis/README.md

 Important limitations include:

 * Recorded views represent observations within the dataset
-* Video duration does not represent actual user watch time
+* Video duration represents the video's total length, not actual user watch time
 * Low like counts may be influenced by limited exposure
 * Users, authors, and videos are subject to the original sampling methodology
 * The analysis is descriptive rather than causal